MicrosoftDocs/winrt-api/windows.applicationmodel.store/productlisting_keywords.md

 # Windows.ApplicationModel.Store.ProductListing.Keywords

 ## -description
 Gets the list of keywords associated with the add-on (also called an in-app product or IAP).
-These strings correspond to the value of the **Keywords** field in the properties page for the add-on in the Windows Dev Center dashboard.
+These strings correspond to the value of the **Keywords** field in the properties page for the add-on in [Partner Center](https://partner.microsoft.com/dashboard).
 These keywords are useful for filtering product lists by keyword, for example, when calling [LoadListingInformationByKeywordsAsync](currentapp_loadlistinginformationbykeywordsasync_2044666377.md).

 ## -property-value
 The keywords associated with the add-on.